f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

 Importing System Controller Backups via webUI
 -------------------------------------------

-You can use the **System Settings -> File Utilities** page to import an archived system controller backup from a remote HTTPS server.
+You can use the **System Settings -> File Utilities** page to import or upload an archived system controller backup from a remote HTTPS, SFTP, or SCP server.
 Use the drop-down option for **Base Directory** and choose **configs** to see the current files in that directory, and to import or export files.
 Choose the **Import** option and a popup will appear asking for the details of how to obtain the remote file.
+The **Upload** option will allow you to upload from you client machine via the browser.

 .. image:: images/velos_f5os_configuration_backup_and_restore/image9.png
   :align: center